 - Garlic Cloves

-- Rice Vinegar: or substitute with apple cider vinegar, white vinegar or Shaoxing wine.
+- Rice Vinegar: Or use apple cider vinegar, white vinegar, or Shaoxing wine.

-- Cornstarch: or substitute with tapioca starch or arrowroot starch.
+- Cornstarch: Or use tapioca starch or arrowroot starch.

 Expert Tips

-- Buy easy-peel or peeled and deveined shrimp to speed up preparation time and for ease.
+- Buy easy-peel or peeled and deveined shrimp for convenience and efficiency.

-- Velvet the shrimp in the marinade for 15 minutes or more to tenderize and lock in moisture.
+- Velvet the shrimp in the marinade for 15 minutes or more to tenderize it.
+Don't skip the cornstarch or oil as these add moisture.

 Instructions